MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/onprem-bitbucket.md

 1. Work with your IT department to open a network path between Microsoft-hosted agents and BitBucket server.
 See the section on [networking](../agents/hosted.md#agent-ip-ranges) in Microsoft-hosted agents.

 2. Switch to using [self-hosted agents](../agents/agents.md) or [scale-set agents](../agents/scale-set-agents.md).
 These agents can be set up within your network and hence will have access to the BitBucket server.
 These agents only require outbound connections to Azure Pipelines.
 There is no need to open a firewall for inbound connections.
-Make sure that the name of the server you specified when creating the GitHub Enterprise Server connection is resolvable from the self-hosted agents.
+Make sure that the name of the server you specified when creating the service connection is resolvable from the self-hosted agents.

 ## Azure DevOps IP addresses